ejstavares/igrp-platform-docker-compose/README.md

 - Ensure that the sensitive `KEYCLOAK_CLIENT_SECRET` values are properly secured and not exposed in public repositories.
 ---

+## Minimum requirements (aproximation)

+The following requeriments are taken from the environment where this has been tested, therefore use it as an aproximation.
+Other (or lesser) requirements can be tested under your own risk.

+- **Memory**: 8GB RAM
+- **Processor**: 12th Gen Intel Core i5

 ## How to execute

 Before anything, clone the required repositories in the root folder: